jyrgenn/jpylib/README.md

 either have made the interface or the implementation more complex, and given that this is rarely needed, I chose to omit that.
 It can be done in the application just as well.

+Change: the `_arguments` value must now be a list if it is not a string (was tuple before).
+Reason: `("arg1", )` is a tuple, but `("arg1")` is not, it is a string in parentheses.
+This is too easy to confuse, and that cannot happen with a list.

 The `parse()` function